jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 I wish this summary was original.
 It's actually a remake.

 Years ago, our ancestors had to evolve from the Medieval Age.
-Meaning they had to leave the Catholic and Protestant political philosophy, mainly the story that God wanted kings and queens to rule countries, behind.
+Meaning they had to leave behind the Catholic and Protestant political philosophy that said God wanted kings and queens to rule countries.
 If ever there was a public-facing philosophy designed to hold back everyone's evolution, it was the idea that genetic linaeges make good leaders.

 Conservative and Progressive philosophers worked hard to detach theology from daily politics.
-Their religious tolerance allowed Industrial Age people to mix and match whatever religion they felt best.
+Their religious tolerance allowed Industrial Age people to mix and match their religious beliefs.
 After church and state were separated, Catholics and Protestants were free to work together.
 Which they did to great mutual benefit inside the Industrial Age via their shared ideology of capitalism.

-Old philosophers didn't know about evolution.
-So their theories are incomplete.
-Techvolution just takes them and includes technological evolution.

 Capitialism of course had a competitor, communism.
 Capitalism won because it, unknowingly, harnessed evolution.
-It's free-market principles empowered evolution's game pieces.
+It's free-market principles empowered evolution's game pieces, individuals, to be humanity's unit of selection.
 By allowing individuals to buy their own products capitialism allowed technology to multiply or die based on which tools best solved frontline pains.

-Communism assumed man-made ideology could fix human greed.
-That's why it empowered educated middle-men to decide what tools and techniques stragers needed in their fight to survive.
-Communism failed because it was anti-evolutionary.
+Communism was different.
+It empowered ideologically educated middle-men to decide what tools and techniques strangers needed in their fight to survive.
+These philosophers didn't know about evolution.
+Capitalism unknowingly hardnessed evolution, while communism unknowingly ignored it.

+Techvolution just takes some of what worked in old philosophies and includes the lessons of technological evolution.

 Battling Conservatives and Progressives will work together peacefully, once they adopt ideological tolerance gotten via Techvolution and its mixed-ideological politics.
 Since we know about evolution, our (and future) upgrades should be more straightforward.
 And it's not a moment too soon.
 Because it took many years of horrible warfare to for Catholics and Protestants to leave the past behind.
 Which tells you where the Left and Right are headed.

 As for our problems with capitalism today.
 We only have to realize that capitialism only allowed technology to multiply or die based frontline pains at home.
 Not at work.

 <span v-if="rdegg" class="footnote"> F the mixture of failure and fortune. 🔻💚<img src="/assets/rates-down.png" alt="rates-down logo" style="width: 23px; display: inline; vertical-align:bottom;"></span>

+- The polar bear.
+As the Artic warms, it's geography will change, and won't need some of today's polar bears in the more warmer parts.
+What will those unemployed white behemoths do?
+Hunt caribou, eat roots, and berries.
+Who did evolution put in the driver's seat?
+They put pain into the driver's seat.
+The polar bears are in a foot race of survival.
+They are in a new age.

+- After Cinderella...
+The datedness of Pro and Con is hard to see because our frequent public personas to mask private actions.
+Religious Conservatives who find little time for charity, and environmental Progressives who fly around the world make an unconscious to mock each other instead of doing some reflecting.